Propose or Vote: A Canonical Democratic Procedure

 We now compare the two:

 This inequality holds by assumption, as we are considering an agent who is closer to the left median than to the right median.
-Proving there is no incentive to propose for agents that are currently voting.
+This proves that there is no incentive to propose for agents that are currently voting.
 A symmetric argument applies to agents located to the right of the median.

 Altogether, we conclude that no agent has an incentive to deviate from their strategy.
 Hence, we have identified an equilibrium. \end{proof}